 Contact: Dmitry Nicolsky

 When a volcano erupts it releases seismic energy into the ground and acoustic energy (sound) into the air.
 GI researchers use low frequency sound, or infrasound, to study and monitor volcanic eruptions in Alaska and around the world.
 Infrasound provides valuable information on eruption dynamics and can be used to detect, locate, characterize and quantify eruptive activity.
 Researchers also use infrasound to determine the amount of ash and gas released during an eruption by combining output from numerical models with other measurements, such as gas and seismicity.
+The group maintains considerable collaborations with the GI Volcanology group.

 Contact: David Fee